Asad Umar: Re-election and ministries (2018–2023)

 Following his successful election, Umar was named as the potential candidate for the office of Minister for Finance, Revenue, and Economic Affairs.
 On 20 August 2018, he was sworn in as the Finance, Revenue and Economic Affairs Minister of Pakistan in the Federal Cabinet of Prime Minister Imran Khan.
 On 18 September 2018, he presented the amended finance bill for fiscal year 2018-2019 in the National Assembly.

 On 11 October 2018, Umar held a meeting with Christine Lagarde, chair of the International Monetary Fund (IMF) and formally applied for a bailout package.
 That same month news reports emerged that Prime Minister Imran Khan had expressed dissatisfaction and reservations over Umar's performance as Minister for Finance, Revenue and Economic Affairs - the mentioned claims that were refuted.
 On 18 April 2019, he stepped down from the Finance Ministry.

 From 8 May 2019 till 30 November 2019, Asad Umar served as the Chairman Standing Committee of the National Assembly of Pakistan for Finance, Revenue, and Economic Affairs.
 This is a key office as the chairman can ask the finance minister and his ministry regarding their performance.
 Moreover, the chairman can also give advice to the finance minister and the finance ministry regarding their policies.
 On 9 July 2019, Umar started working as the Member of Economic Advisory Council (Pakistan) after the recommendations of Prime Minister Khan.

 He is working as the Focal Person for Supervision & Coordination amongst Government Agencies for All Mega Projects in Karachi funded by the Federal government of Pakistan since 1 November 2019.

 On 30 September 2019, news emerged that Imran Khan will do a cabinet reshuffle, and Umar would return to the cabinet.
-On 19 November 2019, he was reinducted into Federal Cabinet and appointed as Federal Minister for Planning, Development, Refor, and Special Initiatives.
+On 19 November 2019, he was reinducted into Federal Cabinet and appointed Federal Minister for Planning, Development, Refor, and Special Initiatives.
 He was previously working as the Chairman of the cabinet committee on the China–Pakistan Economic Corridor.

-On 20 March 2020, he was appointed as the Chairman of Cabinet Committee on Energy, replacing Abdul Hafeez Shaikh.
+On 20 March 2020, he was appointed the Chairman of Cabinet Committee on Energy, replacing Abdul Hafeez Shaikh.
 He also chaired the National Command and Operation Center (NCOC) that dealt with the COVID-19 pandemic in Pakistan.